UMSAE-Formula-Electric/electrical/README.md

 # PCB Projects

 This repository contains all PCB designs used on the UMSAE Formula Electric team!
+(Missing Discharge PCB as it is being developed)

 ## Cloning The Repository